-The energy dissipated by the tires due to rolling friction resistance can represent up to 15% of tractor-trailer overall energy needs over the long-haul cycle (Delgado et al., 2017).
+The energy dissipated by the tires due to rolling friction resistance can represent around 40% of the mechanical energy needs over the long-haul cycle (Delgado et al., 2017).
 This energy load is proportional to the tire rolling resistance coefficient (RRC), which depends on the tractor-trailer weight and speed.
 The RRC model utilized in this study is defined in a way to mimic the standardized vehicle simulation tool VECTO, as function of the total vehicle mass.
 Consultants commissioned by the ICCT reported that the RRC reduction rate is at 2% per year (Norris & Escher, 2017).
 Compared to the reference RRC currently at 0.005, a 27% reduction is expected by 2030 yielding to an RRC value of 0.004, consistent with commercially available tires with an A efficiency labeling.